aspnetboilerplate/aspnetboilerplate/doc/WebSite/Webhook-System.md

 ### Auto Subscription Deactivation

 Webhook has built-in auto subscription deactivation features.
 Sometimes webhook endpoints can be unreachable for a long time, not to send webhooks to that endpoints again and again, you can enable auto subscription deactivation.
-After webhook attempts of subscription fail `MaxConsecutiveFailCountBeforeDeactivateSubscription ` times,the subscription becomes inactive till tenant go and activate it back.
+After webhook attempts of subscription fail `MaxConsecutiveFailCountBeforeDeactivateSubscription ` times, the subscription becomes inactive till tenant go and activate it back.

 ``````csharp
 public class AbpZeroTemplateCoreModule : AbpModule